 The above three factors are dependent on each other too and can be considered together.

-A rough guide to how these factors may be looked in combination is provided below.
+A rough guide to how these factors may be looked at in combination is provided below

 - In areas greater than 3500 square feet, the minimum capacity needed would be 40 pints (per day) and in case of high humidity, the dehumidifying capacity would need to be 60 pints (per day) or more.